salesforce/densecap/README.md

 Optional: If you would like to use visdom to track training do `pip install visdom`

 Optional: If you would like to use spacy tokenizer do `pip install spacy`

+Note: The code has been tested on a variety of GPUs, including 1080 Ti, Titan Xp, P100, V100 etc. However, for the latest RTX GPUs (e.g., 2080 Ti), CUDA 10.0 and hence PyTorch 1.0 are required.
+The code needs to be upgraded to PyTorch 1.0.

 ## Data Preparation